 Prepare for Unfamiliar Areas

-When deciding what kind of business to buy, it is highly recommended to choose an industry in which you have significant experience.
+When deciding what kind of business to buy, it is highly recommended to choose an industry where you have significant experience.
 This will reduce the number of unfamiliar areas you will face on the job.
 Unknown areas are an inevitability with buying a business.
 You’ll have a lot less, however, if you choose a business that is very similar to the one you’ve already worked for.

 Plenty of people buy businesses solely because of an attractive ROI.
 If this is your intention, prepare to take on the role of a student.
 You cannot run a business by being an expert in just one or a few areas.
 Unless you are familiar with primary elements like the business model, industry trends, and target demographic, trying to implement your ideas without this knowledge could prove fatal.